TaoDing/P.copri_colonization/README.md

 ### Processiong Data:

 Figure 1.
-LEfSe analysis showed that Prevotella and Bacteroides enriched in the healthy populations of TAR and GD, respectively.
+P. copri dominated the gut microbiota and maintained a continuous colonization.

 Figure 2.
-P. copri dominated the symbiotic community and maintained a continuous colonization advantage in a 2-year cohort.
+Colonization of P. copri in population was accompanied by a reduction in B. ovatus.

 Figure 3.
-Establishment of P. copri's colonization advantage in the human population was accompanied by a reduction in B. ovatus.
+The competition between P. copri and Bacteroides spp. was due to a common requirement for multiple substrates.

 Figure 4.
-The competition between P. copri and Bacteroides spp. was due to a common requirement for multiple substrates.

-Figure 5.
-P. copri gained colonization advantages through metabolic regulation to inhibit the expansion of commensal bacteria (especially to Bacteroides spp.).
+Supernatant feeding experiments showed that P. copri could utilize the metabolites of Bacteroides and regulate the growth of commensal bacteria.

+Figure 5.P. copri was superior to B. ovatus in nucleotide metabolism to synthesize ATP.

 Figure 6.
-P. copri's competitive advantage was linked to associated with nucleotide energy substances synthesis.
+P. copri metabolized 2'-deoxyadenosine via dak enzyme to support growth in auxotrophic condition.

 Figure 7.
-P. copri harbored a stronger ability to synthesize ATP than B. ovatus and was capable of metabolizing 2'-deoxyadenosine under the impetus of ATP, promoting its growth in case of nutrient limitation.

-Figure 8.
-P. copri clade A gradually became the dominant clade during host migration.
+High prevalence of dak on P. copri Clade A promoted its emergence as the dominant subspecies.

 Figures S1-S10.
 Supplementary figures in the article; for specific information, please visit our original article.